 Choose a Column Type

-After giving the column a name, you will then be asked to choose one of the 8 different column types.
-Let's go over how each column type works, starting with the first four.
+After giving the column a name, you will then be asked to choose one of the 8 different column types:

 Determine Field Settings

-List vs Global Field: A column can exist within just the list it's created in (list field), or it can exist across all lists of the same type (global field).
-For example, if you made a global field called "Funds" in an organization-type list, then it will show up on all other organization-type lists, but not on people-type or opportunity-type lists.
-Learn more about list fields and global fields.
+- List-specific vs Global Field: A column can exist within just the list it's created in (list-specific), or it can exist across all lists of the same type (global).
+Learn more about Fields: Enriched, Global, and List-specific.